MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-yammer-network-into-sharepoint-server-and-office-365.md

 - An existing Microsoft 365 organization and a Yammer network.

-- Enabled Yammer as the Microsoft 365 social experience on the SharePoint admin center.
+- Enabled Yammer as the Microsoft 365 social experience in the classic SharePoint admin center.

 - Active Directory Domain Services (AD DS) as your identity provider, and Active Directory Federation Services (AD FS) 2.0 for identity federation.